Antihemorrhagic: Medical uses

 Hemostatic agents are used during surgical procedures to achieve hemostasis and are categorized as hemostats, sealants and adhesives.
 They vary based on their mechanism of action, composition, ease of application, adherence to tissue, immunogenicity and cost.
 These agents permit rapid hemostasis, better visualization of the surgical area, shorter operative times, decreased requirement for transfusions, decreased wound healing time and overall improvement in patient recovery time.

 Types

 Systemic

 There are several classes of antihemorrhagic drugs used in medicine.
 These include antifibrinolytics, blood coagulation factors, fibrinogen, and vitamin K.

 Local

 Topical hemostatic agents have been gaining popularity for use in emergency bleeding control, especially in military medicine.
-They are available in three forms—as a granular powder poured on wounds, as a styptic pencil or embedded in a dressing.
+They are available in three forms –as a granular powder poured on wounds, as a styptic pencil and embedded in a dressing.

 Organic

 Microfibrillar collagen

 Microfibrillar collagen hemostat (MCH) is a topical agent composed of resorbable microfibrillar collagen.
 It attracts platelets and allows for the formation of a blood clot when it comes into contact with blood.
 Unlike the hemostatic clamp, no mechanical action is involved.
 The surgeon presses the MCH against a bleeding site, and the collagen attracts and helps with the clotting process to eventually stop bleeding.

 The practical application for MCH is different from that of the hemostatic clamp.